hdl-registers/hdl-registers/doc/sphinx/rst/basic_feature/basic_feature_register_array.rst

 Click the button to expand and view each code block.

 The class header is skipped here, since its inclusion would make this page very long.
-See :ref:`cpp_generator` for more details and an example of how the excluded file might look.
+See :ref:`generator_cpp` for more details and an example of how the excluded file might look.

 C++ interface header